 33 gene sequences or comparison of a subset of reads to a reference database using Basic local alignment

 34 search tool (BLAST).
-Metagonomic-based methods are able to identify contaminants without any prior
+Metagonomic-based methods are ideally able to identify contaminants without any prior

 35 knowledge or assumptions regarding the identity of the organism(s).
 However, methods based on 16S